Vanshanium/Learning/Readme.md

     |-- 📁 DSA/             # For Understanding DataStructure (My methods!)
     |-- 📁 DBMS/            # For Databases and SQL & PLSql
     |-- 📁 LowLvl/          # For Low Level Learning
+    |-- 📁 Automate/        # Python Scripting for automation.

 ```